Inca Archaeology and Community Development Volunteer Projects in Peru

-After hiking up to the ruins, the work involves exploration of new areas and clearing and preserving the ancient Inca and pre-Inca walls and terracing systems.
+In 2015, after hiking up to the ruins, the work involves exploration of new areas and clearing and preserving the ancient Inca and pre-Inca walls and terracing systems.
 You may even discover some new ruins yourself!
 Volunteers are also involved in mapping the ruins, excavating specific areas, registering finds and placing them in historical contexts in order to better understand the Inca people.
 Another long term goal of the Inca project is the investigation and mapping of the entire Inca road network in the Lucumayo area.
 There are strong indications that one of the roads that we have explored leads to Machu Picchu, which is of great interest to local, regional and national authorities.

 Workshops will be held on Inca and pre-Inca civilisations and culture throughout the year.
 It is important to note that work will never be exclusive; for instance, it may be possible to undertake some prospection work in December or January, and cleaning and classifying finds will take place throughout the year.